koel/docs/src/README.md

 git clone --recurse-submodules https://github.com/koel/koel.git .
-git checkout latest # Check out the latest version at https://github.com/koel/koel/releases composer install php artisan koel:init # Populate credentials during the process
+git checkout latest # Check out the latest version at https://github.com/koel/koel/releases composer install php artisan koel:init

 php artisan serve
 ```

-You should now be able to visit [http://localhost:8000](http://localhost:8000) in your browser and start using Koel.
+In both cases, you should now be able to visit [http://localhost:8000](http://localhost:8000) in your browser and start using Koel.

 :::warning Use a proper webserver
 http://localhost:8000 is only the _development_ server for Koel (or rather, Laravel).
 For optimal performance, you'll want to set up the production version, the configuration of which varies depending on your webserver of choice (Apache, nginx, Caddy etc.) and is outside of this document's scope, but shouldn't be any different from that of a standard PHP application.</p>